 Catch crop/s (and cultivar) Green chop (t DM/ha) Whole crop (t DM/ha)

 June treatments

-Faba bean (Ben) 5.44 18.3
+Faba bean ('Ben') 5.44 18.3

-Ryecorn (Rahu) 7.41 16.5
+Ryecorn ('Rahu') 7.41 16.5

-Triticale (Wintermax) 8.09 14.7
+Triticale ('Wintermax') 8.09 14.7

-Oats (Intimidator) 8.05 17.8
+Oats ('Intimidator') 8.05 17.8

-Oats (Intimidator) & plantain (Oracle) 9.61 15.7
+Oats ('Intimidator') & plantain ('Oracle') 9.61 15.7

-Oats, Faba & plantain 8 17.3
+Oats, Faba & plantain 8.00 17.3

 Oats, triticale, ryecorn, Faba & plantain 8.29 15.0

-Weedy Fallow 2.7 3.3
+Weedy fallow 2.70 3.3

 August treatments

 Fallow then August sowing of triticale (Wintermax) 6.32 12.4

 Fallow then August sowing of barley (Sanette) 4.55 9.1

-^{}Triticale (Wintermax), oats (Intimidator) and plantain (Oracle) were kindly provided by Plant Research (NZ) Ltd, Luisetti and Cropmark Seeds (respectively).
+Triticale ('Wintermax'), oats ('Intimidator') and plantain ('Oracle') were kindly provided by Plant Research (NZ) Ltd, Luisetti and Cropmark Seeds, respectively.

 Careful paddock selection for winter grazing by avoiding critical source areas (vulnerable parts of the landscape with high risk of sediment loss) and establishing a catch crop as soon as possible after winter grazing, can mitigate runoff losses.
 Good grazing management should be carried out at all times as it will reduce nutrient and contaminant losses to streams and waterways and minimise damage to soils and paddocks.
+Various practices to reduce the risk of soil loss, in addition to catch crops (e.g. at the pre-grazing, grazing and post-grazing stages of wintering), are discussed in the Groundcovers: Guidance for intensive winter grazing document.

-Further information can be found in the Beef+LambNZ Factsheet Winter forage crops: management during grazing
+Further information can also be found in the Beef+LambNZ Factsheet Winter forage crops: management during grazing